lingmala205/Portfolio/README.md

-The other projects in my Portfolio are demonstrations of Machine Learning, Data Visualization, Data Processing, Data Preprocessing, Statistical Analysis and Data Analytics.
+The projects in my Portfolio are demonstrations of Machine Learning, Data Visualization, Data Processing, Data Preprocessing, Statistical Analysis and Data Analytics.